Spectral analysis of a family of symmetric, scale-invariant diffusions with singular coefficients and associated limit theorems: Introduction

 The amplitude squared $|\psi(\cdot,t)|^2$ is interpreted, according to the axioms of quantum mechanics, as giving a probability density for the position $Q_t$ of the particle at time $t$.
 The probability density for the momentum $P_t$ is given by $|\widehat{\psi}(\cdot,t)|^2$ where $\widehat{\psi}$ is the (ordinary) Fourier transform of $\psi(\cdot,t)$.
 Although it no longer makes sense to talk about ``the momentum process,'' we can consider its generalized characteristic function

 A semi-classical analysis of the system at high energies, leads us to conjecture that

 From this convergence would follow, for instance, the super ballistic propagation of the wave function:

 The invariance principles~(\ref{Ghosts}) and \eqref{QuantumGhosts} will be the subject of forthcoming work.
-For the present paper, we direct our attention to the processes $(\mathbf{x})_{t\ge 0}$ generated by $L^{(\nu)}$, the associated generalized characteristic functions, and limit theorems for Markov processes with $ (\mathbf{x}_{t})_{t\geq 0}$ as a scaling limit law.
+For the present paper, we direct our attention to the processes $(\mathbf{x})_{t\ge 0}$ generated by $L^{(\nu)}$, the associated generalized characteristic functions, and a limit theorem for a simple random walk with $ (\mathbf{x}_{t})_{t\geq 0}$ as a scaling limit law.

 The remainder of this article is outlined as follows: In Sec.~\ref{SectGen} we discuss constructions and elementary properties of the process $(\mathbf{x}_{t})_{t\geq 0}$.
 In Sec.~\ref{SectCharFun} we discuss the generalized characteristic function and the eigenfunctions of the generator $L^{(\nu)}$.
-Sections~\ref{SectDiffToDiff} and~\ref{SectNNRW} contain proofs of the two functional central limit theorems outlined above, yielding the law of $(\mathbf{x}_{t})_{t\geq 0}$ starting from a time-rescaled inhomogeneous diffusion and a simple random walk, respectively.
+Sections~\ref{SectNNRW} contains a proof of the functional central limit theorem outlined above, yielding the law of $(\mathbf{x}_{t})_{t\geq 0}$ starting from an inhomogeneous simple random walk.